 This project will provide accessibility for the public and researchers to MoPOP’s unique collection of early hip-hop materials.
 The totality of this collection includes internationally significant material artifacts and highlights music history, art, race, and popular culture.
 Hip-hop history, while having a seismic impact on world culture, is underrepresented in archival collections – especially online, digitally accessible content.
 MoPOP’s Collection, Curatorial, and IT Departments will be responsible for managing the project.
 Over 1,000 photographs, interviews, musical instruments, ephemera, costume, and other objects of material culture will be digitized, cataloged, and uploaded to the MoPOP online portal via the eMuseum platform.
 This two-year project will encourage further historical scholarship in the field of study by giving researchers and the general public access to previously inaccessible materials.
 This project will enable global access to materials that document the origins of a musical and social movement that has defined modern culture and society.

-NHF will undertake a 24-month project to catalog, digitize and make accessible, locally originated programming from WCVB TV in Boston, MA.
+Northeast Historic Film (NHF) will undertake a 24-month project to catalog, digitize and make accessible, locally originated programming from WCVB in Boston, MA.
 WCVB launched in 1972 with a goal of redefining the conventional wisdom of what a television station could do.
 They originated 60 hours of programming a week, more than twice that of any other station.
 They created shows which changed the face of television across the country.
+These recently donated master videotapes and 16mm film reels consist of over 2,400 programs produced by WCVB between 1972 and 1997.
+These range from the first legal affairs program (Miller’s Court), to a sitcom (Park Street Under- which was taken by NBC and renamed Cheers), to groundbreaking children’s programming like Jabberwocky, and youth and minority produced programming like Rapmatazz and Aqui.
 Collections of this scope are extremely rare, if they exist at all, raising the likelihood of significant scholarly use.
-These recently donated master videotapes and reels of 16mm film consist of over 2,400 programs produced by WCVB between 1972 and 1997.
-These range from the first legal affairs program (Miller’s Court), to a sitcom (Park Street Under- which was taken by ABC and renamed Cheers), to groundbreaking children’s programming like Jabberwocky, and youth and minority produced programming like Aqui and Rapmatazz.

 Recovering the US Hispanic Literary Heritage is the 27-year-old research center that has recovered, researched and digitized more Latino/Hispanic materials than any other in history.
 It is also the Center for Latino Digital Humanities.
 Recovery proposes to digitize, create the metadata for and upload for open access its own collection of 200 Spanish-language (a few in English) periodicals (some 200,000 pages) published along the US-Mexico border from 1850 to 1956, which it holds on newsprint and/or microfilm.
 From Brownsville TX to San Diego CA, and the northern Mexican states of Coahuila and Tamaulipas, most of the periodicals have never been accessible to scholars and most comprise the only extant copies.
 The newspapers are important especially for scholars interested in border studies, international relations, political science, history, literature, Mexican American/Latino Studies and feminist studies.
 Women edited or wrote significantly in a dozen of the newspapers.

-The University of Idaho (U of I) Library and the U of I Alfred W. Bowers Laboratory of Anthropology will pursue a two-year project to digitize the Donald E. Crabtree Lithic Comparative Collection, a preeminent collection of lithic (stone) artifacts created by Crabtree as well as documents, slides, and photographs related to his work.
-All collection materials will be digitized in 2D and made available via a specially created version of the Library’s digital collection tool, CollectionBuilder.
-One thousand exemplary artifacts will also undergo 3D photogrammetric digitization for inclusion in a “Virtual Lithics Lab,” giving site visitors a “hands-on” experience with these fragile artifacts.
-Making this hidden collection visible will reinvigorate interest in lithic technology and flintknapping (the creation of chipped lithic tools) among archaeologists, educators, students, and the general public as well as facilitate community dialogue about the cultural appropriation of Indigenous knowledge.
+The University of Idaho Library and Alfred W. Bowers Laboratory of Anthropology (Bowers Lab) will pursue a two-year project to digitize the Donald E. Crabtree Lithic Comparative Collection.
+This preeminent collection includes lithic (stone) artifacts created by Crabtree as well as documents, slides, and photographs related to his work.
+All collection materials will be digitized in 2D and made available via a specially created version of the Library’s in-house, open source web-based digital collection tool, CollectionBuilder.
+Two hundred exemplary artifacts will also undergo 3D photogrammetric digitization for inclusion in a “Virtual Lithics Lab,” giving website visitors a “hands-on” experience with these fragile artifacts.
+Making this hidden collection visible will reinvigorate interest in lithic technology and flintknapping (the creation of chipped lithic tools) among archaeologists, educators, students, and the general public as well as facilitate community dialogue about the appropriation of Indigenous knowledge.